Claude Paradin: Biography

-Paradin was born in Cuiseaux (Saône-et-Loire), spending his adult life as canon of the Collegiate Church in Beaujeu, between Mâcon and Lyons.
+Paradin was born in Cuiseaux (Saône-et-Loire), spending his adult life as canon of the Collegiate Church in Beaujeu, between Mâcon and Lyon.

 Publications

-His Devises Heroïques published in French in Lyons in 1551 by Jean de Tournes was an influential printed collection of 118 emblems or "devises" and included an attached motto.
+His Devises Heroïques published in French in Lyon in 1551 by Jean de Tournes was an influential printed collection of 118 emblems or "devises" and included an attached motto.
 These emblemata became commonly used as markers or models of royal, aristocratic or moral ownership as well as decorative pattern books applied in a variety of crafts including, heraldry, masonry, sculpture, painting, woodcuts or textiles.

 The 1551 edition was followed in 1557 by an expanded edition, now with 182 "devises" as well as providing a brief explanation of the universal significance of the symbol and how it represents the individual who chose it or to whom the symbol was attributed in the Renaissance as well as the motto.
 The new wood blocks for the 1557 edition may be by Bernard Salomon who worked closely with Jean de Tournes.

 Paradin's other publications included Quadrins Historiques de la Bible, (1553) and the Alliances Genealogiques des Rois et Princes de Gaulle (1561), dedicated to Catherine de' Medici.